HornetQ

 HornetQ is an open-source asynchronous messaging project from JBoss.
 It is an example of Message-oriented middleware.
 HornetQ is an open source project to build a multi-protocol, embeddable, very high performance, clustered, asynchronous messaging system.
 During much of its development, the HornetQ code base was developed under the name JBoss Messaging 2.0.

-The HornetQ project is licensed using the Apache Software License v 2.0.
-As of 4-2-2010 HornetQ is the SPECjms2007 record breaker.

 History

 Tim Fox started work on HornetQ in 2007 as JBoss Messaging 2.0.
 After 2 years of effort, Fox realised the original JBoss Messaging codebase had been almost completely rewritten and it was decided to release it under a different name.
 Fox came up with the name "HornetQ".

 On 24 Aug 2009 HornetQ 1.0 was launched.

 In September 2010 Fox released the results of a set of benchmarks comparing HornetQ performance with other popular messaging systems.

 Fox led the project until October 2010, when he stepped down as project lead to pursue other projects.

-It is currently led by Clebert Suconic with core engineers Andy Taylor, Francisco Borges, Howard Gao and Jeff Mesnil.